raehik/gtvm-hs/README.md

 No copyrighted material from the game stored.

-## Obtaining
-For the most recent "stable" release, grab the latest release from the sidebar on the GitHub project.
-For the latest changes, check out the Actions tab on the GitHub project and click on the top entry.
-Static Linux and Windows executables are available.

 ## Usage
 Invoke on command line.
 The CLI is intended to be a discoverable "toolbox", so try invoking different commands and viewing the help.